Alexander Zverev: 2018: Tour Finals champion, French quarterfinal

-2019: Early season struggles, Masters runner-up, ATP Finals semifinal
+2019: Shanghai runner-up, ATP Finals semifinal

 Zverev opened his 2019 season with a fourth round appearance at the 2019 Australian Open, defeating Jérémy Chardy in five sets in the second round before losing to Milos Raonic in straight sets.
 Zverev next played at the Mexican Open and finished runner-up to Nick Kyrgios.
 Following this tournament, he did not win more than one match at any of his next six events, a streak that ended with two match wins at the Madrid Open.
 Nonetheless, Zverev finished the clay court season strong.
 The week before the French Open, he won his only title of the year at the Geneva Open, defeating Nicolás Jarry in the final after saving two match points in the third set tiebreak.
 He then went on to defeat No. 12 Fabio Fognini and reach his second consecutive quarterfinal at the French Open, where he lost to Novak Djokovic.
 Zverev did not follow through on that success into the grass court season, where his best result was a quarterfinal at the Halle Open.
 He was upset in the first round at both the Stuttgart Open and Wimbledon, the latter of which to qualifier Jiří Veselý.
 Zverev attributed his early season struggles to being distracted by a legal dispute with his former agent Patricio Apey, with whom he had split from in the offseason.

 Zverev began to turn his season around following Wimbledon.
 He reached the semifinals of the German Open and the quarterfinals at the Canadian Open.
 He then reached the last 16 at the US Open for the first time, where he lost to seed No. 20 Diego Schwartzman to continue his lack of success at the major tournaments.
 He had also fallen out of the top 5 in early August for the first time in nearly two years.
 Zverev's best result of the season came at the Shanghai Masters.
 He upset No. 3 Roger Federer in the quarterfinals before finishing runner-up to No. 4 Daniil Medvedev, who was playing in his sixth consecutive final.
 This performance helped him qualify for the ATP Finals at the end of the year.
 At the event, Zverev was drawn into a round-robin group with Rafael Nadal, Stefanos Tsitsipas, and Daniil Medvedev.
 He defeated Nadal for the first time in his opening match before losing to Tsitsipas.
 He then won his match against Medvedev, which he had needed to win to advance via the tiebreak criteria.
 Nonetheless, he could not defend his title, losing to Dominic Thiem in the semifinals.
 Zverev finished the season at No. 7 in the world.